Greta Schödl

 Donation to mumok - Museum moderner Kunst Stiftung Ludwig Wien

 In 2024, Phileas supported the presentation of Greta Schödl's work at the 60th Venice Biennale, curated by Adriano Pedrosa.
-The work Marmo di Carrara was part of her exhibition Street Poetry at Phileas, which marked her first solo exhibition in Austria in over 40 years.
+The work Marmo di Carrara was also part of her exhibition Street Poetry at Phileas, which marked her first solo exhibition in Austria in over 40 years.
 Following Schödl’s exhibition in Vienna, Phileas has donated this work to the collection of the mumok - Museum moderner Kunst Stiftung Ludwig Wien.

 DONATED ARTWORK